-The Mitre Gauge can be locked into the Sliding Carriage by tightening the Mitre Gauge Slide Locking Screw (Fig. 32).
+When used on the LH side, the Mitre Gauge can be locked into the Sliding Carriage by screwing the Locking Screw into the hole provided in the sliding carriage.
+(Fig. 31).

 Note: The face plate of the mitre gauge should be adjusted so that it passes close to, but does not touch the blade guard as it slides past during a cut.